sunnyjaycer/flow-theory/README.md

 # flow-theory
-Experimenting with true cashflows in DeFi
+Experimenting With Real Cash Flows in DeFi